sprout-uci/garota/README.md

 ## Running GAROTA Verification

-To check HW-Mod against VRASED and GAROTA LTL subproperties using NuSMV run:
+To check HW-Mod against  GAROTA LTL subproperties using NuSMV run:

         make verify

 Note that running make verify proofs may take several minutes (Time may very widely depending on the setup, e.g., 22 minutes on a Ubuntu18 VM with 4 cores and 4GB of RAM).

-To run GAROTA and VRASED end-to-end implementation proofs check the readme file in:
+To run GAROTA  end-to-end implementation proofs check the readme file in:

         verification_specs/garota_end_to_end_proofs